AdolfHaSheshBesh/Skills2018/README.md

 ### 3. Give meaningful names

-I'm not trying to be Menny or anything and make you state what does each variable does but it's easier to understand what variable "points" does over variable "x".
+I'm not trying to be Menny or anything and make you state what does each variable does but it's easier to understand what variable `points` does over variable `x`.
-It's the same with branches, branch "add-bakum-ahori" is easier to understand than branch "feature-23".
+It's the same with branches, branch `add-bakum-ahori` is easier to understand than branch `feature-23`.

 ### 4. Delete the branch once it's merged